Percona-QA/pquery/README.md

   * *pquery2-ws* for WebScaleSQL
   * *pquery2-md* for MariaDB

-Please note that only the MySQL client library will be linked statically if STATIC_LIB is set, all other required libraries (AIO, SSL, etc) will be linked dynamically.
+Please note that only the MySQL client library will be linked statically if STATIC_LIBRARY is set, all other required libraries (AIO, SSL, etc) will be linked dynamically.

 # Can you give an easy build example using an extracted Percona Server tarball?
 ```